alexandre-dos-reis/caddy-docker-proxy-swarm/README.md

 ## How to

-- Create a network using the swarm scope: `docker network create -d overlay caddy`
+- Create a `caddy` network using the swarm scope: `docker network create -d overlay caddy`
 - Launch caddy as a proxy with the docker stack command: `docker stack deploy -c caddy.yml caddy_stack`
 - Launch the whoami service with `docker stack deploy -c whoami.yml whoami_stack`